Risks and Benefits of Fluoxetine (Prozac) in Pregnancy and Breastfeeding

 There is no doubt that it is safe to take Prozac while pregnant.
 But there are instances during the pregnancy period that it is recommended for the mother to reduce the amount of intake of fluoxetine hydrochloride.
 Physiologically, Fluoxetine passes across the placenta leading its way to the developing baby causing relatively reduced blood flow to the baby resulting in a reduction of oxygen and nutrient transport.
 Hence, one of the Fluoxetine side effects to the baby includes restriction of growth which frequently leads to preterm delivery due to lack of oxygen.

 Many women opt to stop taking Fluoxetine.
 There is no wrong in ranging the possibilities on this matter.
 Every woman is unique and has different body mechanisms and needs.
-But before doing so, it is important to thoroughly discuss and asses these chances to your healthcare team.
+But before doing so, it is important to thoroughly discuss and asses these chances to the healthcare team.
 There should always be a clear understanding of the medical benefits and consequences in stopping Fluoxetine during pregnancy with the guidance of the medical provider in order to moderate withdrawal symptoms.

 Taking Prozac while Breastfeeding